siphemkngwn/hy/README.md

 - **Enhanced Data Loading I/O:**
   - The `load_challenge_testdata` function accepts an optional list of selected columns.
 This ensures that during inference, only the necessary columns are loaded from the CSV.
-  - New helper functions have been added to read selected variables either from the model dictionary or from a file (e.g., `selected_features.txt`) in the model folder or root directory.
+  - New helper functions have been added to read selected variables either from the model dictionary or from a file (e.g., `selected_variables.txt`) in the model folder or root directory.

 - **Threshold Handling Improvements:**
   - A new mechanism is implemented to read the classification threshold from a file.
 If the file is missing or cannot be read, the system computes an approximate threshold from the prediction probabilities and binary predictions.